SFDO-Tooling/CumulusCI/docs/bulk_data.rst

 are arbitrary).
 Each step governs the  extraction or load of records in the sObject denoted in its ``sf_object`` property.

-Those fields which are named in ``fields`` are included.
-Each field entry has the form ``API Name: Stored Name``; that is, the first component is the Salesforce API name of the field, and the second is the name under which that data is stored in the extracted version of the dataset.
-In most cases, these values can be the same; users need to use a distinct stored name only if the data is stored in a SQL database under a column other than its Salesforce API name.

 Relationships are defined in the ``lookups`` section.
 Each key within ``lookups`` is the API name of the relationship field.
 Beneath, the ``table`` key defines the stored table to which this relationship refers.